Cancers and Specialties

 Surgery

-When prostate cancer is found early and hasn’t spread beyond the prostate, doctors often suggest surgery or radiation therapy as a treatment option.
+When prostate cancer is found early and hasn’t spread beyond the prostate, your urologist may suggest surgery.
 The most common type of surgery is called a radical prostatectomy.
 During this procedure, the entire prostate gland is removed, and occasionally some nearby tissue as well, to ensure all the cancer cells are taken care of.
-This approach helps to effectively treat the cancer and give you the best chance for a healthy future.
+This approach helps to effectively treat cancer and gives you the best chance for a healthy future.
+We recommend meeting with an oncologist as well to discuss all of your options and treatment planning.

 Radiation therapy